Cadry's Kitchen

 Baked taquitos with sweet potatoes & black beans

 Continuing on the taquito thread… These smoky baked taquitos are stuffed with sweet potatoes and black beans.
-And I offer oven directions as well!

 Need an entrée you can really sink your teeth into?
-Vegan BBQ Soy Curls are wonderfully crispy around the edges.
-Great with vegan potato salad and easy collard greens.
-I give skillet directions as well!
+Vegan pulled pork is wonderfully crispy around the edges.

 BBQ sandwich with Soy Curls

-Hands holding vegan BBQ sandwich with cole slaw.
+Hands holding vegan BBQ sandwich.

 Barbecued Soy Curls also make a terrific filling for a vegan BBQ sandwich with a mound of cool & crunchy coleslaw.